Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/ConsoleApp/WebRTC/README.md

 ## File exeSettings.json

-You need to set correctly the file "exeSettings.json" like described in chapter [File exeSettings.json](./../../Bot/README.md#exeSettings.json) to use some dependencies listed in next chapter.
+You need to set correctly the file "exeSettings.json" like described in chapter [File exeSettings.json](./../../ConfigurationFiles.md#exeSettings.json).

 ## File credentials.json

-You need to set correctly the file "credentials.json" like described in chapter [File credentials.json](./../../Bot/README.md#credentials.json) of the [Bot Brocaster example](./../../Bot/BotBroadcaster/README.md).
+You need to set correctly the file "credentials.json" like described in chapter [File credentials.json](./../../ConfigurationFiles.md#credentials.json).

 ## File streams.json

-You need to set correctly the file "streams.json".
-It uses exactly the same structure that the object **streams** defined in chapter [Extended BotConfiguration](./../../Bot/README.md#ExtendedBotConfiguration) of the [Bot Brocaster example](./../../Bot/BotBroadcaster/README.md).
+You need to set correctly the file "streams.json" like described in chapter [File streams.json](./../../ConfigurationFiles.md#streams.json).

 ## Restrictions
 Not all settings from **streams.json** are supported for code simplification: only **audio**, **video** or **audio+video** is supported, **videoFilter** is not supported